sameertwans/nodejs_docker/prompt/unit_test_controller.md

 5. Authorization (if applicable)
    - Test scenarios with missing or invalid authorization
    - Verify 401 Unauthorized or 403 Forbidden responses

-## Mock Dependencies:
-- Service Layer: The service methods will be mocked, as we don't want to interact with the real business logic in unit tests for controllers.
-- Request and Response objects: Use Jest's mock functions to create req and res objects
-- Other dependencies: Mock any other dependencies used by the controller (e.g., base controller, base service, configuration, logging)